 Cherry Blossom Viewing: Planning the Perfect Trip for Sakura Season 2024

 Cherry blossom is synonymous with Japan!
 And rightfully so.
 Travellers (local and foreigners alike) flock to Japan during the Sakura (cherry blossom) season.
 It wasn’t any different for me.
-Even though I’d have lived skiing or diving in Japan, I wanted my first visit to Japan to be all about cherry blossom viewing and Sakura festivals.
+Even though I’d have liked skiing or diving in Japan, I wanted my first visit to Japan to be all about cherry blossom viewing and Sakura festivals.

 But during my planning stage there was also that element of worry, would I be able to witness the cherry blossom in full bloom?
 I didn’t want to settle for a tree or two.
 I wished to go all out.
 And so I did!